goldingn/neuts2efficacy/methods.md

 against each.
 The likelihoods for these three sources of data are detailed in turn below.

-Note that we treat as unknown parameters all variables in the model that are uncertain and that will impact on our estimates, even if we are not interested in estimating them or if they are not identified from the data.
-This enables us to integrates over uncertainty in these parameters (a Monte Carlo simulation) whilst estimating parameters of interest.
+Note that all variables in the model that are uncertain and can influence the estimates of transmissibility or immune escape are treated as unknown parameters, even if thery are not quantities of interest or if they are not identified from the data.
+This enables integration over uncertainty in these parameters (ie. a Monte Carlo simulation) whilst estimating parameters of interest.

 #### Reinfection hazard ratios